ericonr/dotfiles/README.md

 Uses [GNU stow](https://www.gnu.org/software/stow/) for managing symlinks!
 The default `.stowrc` file is setup for my home directory, and for adopting files (overwrite existing files, bringing them into the repo).

-In order to bring all files, use
+In order to link all files, use

 ```bash
 $ stow */
 ```

 otherwise, for specific folders, use

 ```bash
 $ stow folder
 ```

+It's also recommended to create the `~/.local/bin` and `~/.local/share` directories before stowing the repository.

 ## Sway + Waybar

-This setup, which can be found on `wm`, requires the following dependencies:
+This setup, which can be found on `wm` and `script`, requires the following dependencies:
 * Basic setup:
   * `sway`: the Wayland compositor and tiling window manager.
     * `swaylock`